6 Things to Do in Bali: A Food Lover’s Paradise

 3. Explore Bali’s Traditional Markets

 Visiting a market is one of the most authentic things to do in Bali.
 Early in the morning, local families head to the market to buy herbs, spices, and offerings.
 You’ll see golden turmeric, fiery chilies, and pyramid stacks of banana leaf packages.
 In the evening, night markets buzz with sizzling grills, sweet snacks, and the chatter of locals.
-Take a guided tour with a local foodie and storyteller and get insider tips on the best things to eat at a traditional market—like satay skewers, fresh spring rolls, and syrup-filled Klepon.
+Take a guided tour with a local foodie and storyteller and get insider tips on the best things to eat at a traditional market—like satay skewers, fried banana, and refreshing coconut water.
 This food tour blends flavour with cultural insight in the most delicious way.

 4. Attend a Balinese Cooking Class